Pritchard

 • As you can see, the fortunes of the Prichards changed drastically.
 In 1730, Benjamin's son, WILLIAM PRICHARD (b.
 1686), finally sold Goytre Manor—the only remaining part of the ancestral estate held by the Prichards at Llanover—to Charles Hanbury Williams, and went to reside at "The Hill," Trostrey, New Llanover.

-But our ancestors toughed it out in Breconshire for another 150 years (and added a "t" to the surname along the way).
+From this point on, this branch of the Prichards and their descendants had no ancestral home, and spread across the British Empire—and even into New England.
+And it becomes extremely difficult to chart a particular family history, because there are hundreds of Prichard families in Wales.
+Our ancestors toughed it out in Breconshire for another 150 years (and added a "t" to the surname along the way).
 We find them sixty years after the sale of the manor, living in Breconshire, and in much poorer circumstances.
 Here's what we know:

 OUR PRITCHARD FAMILY